Courtney Love

 Courtney Love with her younger sisters and brother

-Frank adopted Courtney, but the family didn't stay together for long: in 1972, Linda took the children and moved to New Zealand.
+Frank adopted Courtney, but the family didn't last long—in 1972, Linda packed up the kids and moved to New Zealand.
 In one of her interviews, the singer described her mother like this:

-She always lied that we had no money, but we actually had plenty.
-She was so stingy that Jenny, my younger sister, born at some point to one of her men, and I paid her rent.
-Mom kept marrying clinical idiots; one was either a transvestite or transsexual.
-Despite everything, I attended a good private school.
+She always lied about us having no money, but we actually had plenty.
+She was so cheap that Jenny—my younger sister from one of her relationships—and I ended up paying her rent.
+Mom kept marrying complete idiots; one was either a transvestite or transsexual.
+Despite all that, I went to a good private school.

 Courtney first attended elementary school in Eugene, and then, in New Zealand, she was placed in Nelson College for Girls.
-She was diagnosed with mild autism, and although teachers recognized her talent, Courtney struggled to form relationships with her peers.
+She was diagnosed with mild autism, and while teachers recognized her talent, Courtney had trouble connecting with other kids.
 Soon, she was sent back to Oregon to her stepfather.

 Courtney Love with her mom, Linda Carroll